rodneyg/new-engineering-test/README.md

 ## Deliverables
 1. Working Code with setup instructions
 2. AI_PROMPTS.md - All prompts used, organized chronologically
-3. DECISIONS.md - What decisions you made and why
+3. DECISIONS.md - What decisions you made and why.
+This **should not** be AI generated.
+Use your own words.

 ## Technical Overview